scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

 ### Install and Configure Docker

+If you want to use the ElasticSearch run configuration in IntelliJ to run the Full Text Search E2E tests, you have to install Docker and configure it correctly.
+Otherwise you can skip this step.

 After installing Docker you need to make configuration changes for IntelliJ and ElasticSearch to work correctly.

 In Docker Settings: